 While grown-ups understand the value of community living, children need to be taught about the social system to inculcate respect for society and it’s people.
-To build a healthy society, it is imperative to teach kids who are Community Helpers and teach them about the work they do through Community Helper Activities For Kids.
+To build a healthy society, it is imperative to teach kids who are Community Helpers and teach them about their work and importance through Community Helper Activities For Kids.

 Human beings are social animals.
 You and I, along with many others, live in a society.
 A community, where we help and maintain healthy relationships with each other.